 How Much Can You Borrow?

 The amount you can borrow is based on your home's value, current interest rates, and your age.
 Also, there are limits to how much of your home's value you can draw out.

 Total limit.
-The total amount you can borrow is about 80% of your equity interest, up to a maximum amount determined by the Department of Housing and Urban Development ($625,500 in 2009).
-If the value of your home increases over time, the amount you'll be able to draw against will also increase until you reach the cap.
+The total amount you can borrow is about 80% of your equity interest, up to a maximum amount determined by the Department of Housing and Urban Development.
+(There is a cap on the amount you can get at closing or in the first year of 60% of the loan, subject to a few exceptions.)
+If the value of your home increases over time, the amount you'll be able to draw against will also increase until you reach the limit.